Sleepypiggi/Work_Notes/docs/1_PRODUCTS/0_TERM_LIFE.md

 !!!
 Warning

     The **timing of lapse** is important.
 Life insurance policies typically have **high acquisition costs**, that are gradually recovered over the life of the policy.
 If the lapse occurs too early, the insurer would not have recovered these costs and might result in a loss instead.

+    Thus, when investigating lapse supportability, it is usually the **ultimate lapse rate** that is of interest; shocking the entire lapse rate downwards might see some offsetting effect from lower lapses.

+!!!
+Note

+    Lapse supportability mainly applies to regular premium products.
+For single premium or limited premium, **lapse rates should be zero** (in the absence of cash values) once the policy becomes paid-up, preventing any possible lapse profit.

 Lapse supportability is most prevalent in term insurance given that it has **no cash values**; nothing is returned on lapse.
 The extent of lapse supportability is dependent on the **size of the front load**. **Term-to-100** is the common example of a highly lapse supported product, due to the high mortality costs at the tail end of life that are front loaded.